Jesterhearts/hop-hash/benches/README.md

 - Hashbrown version 0.16.0
 - Value-type (32 bytes) is a String of length 20, generated arbitrarily, plus a u64.
 The String is used as the key for hashing and comparisons.
-  - Data is pre-generated for a benchmark and then used for all iterations of that benchmark.
-The initial data is pre-hashed before any insertion/find/etc. to try to exclude hashing time from the benchmarks as much as possible (some rehashing still occurs during table growth, but this seems like a fair thing to benchmark).
+  - Input data is pre-hashed before any insertion/find/etc. to try to exclude hashing time from the benchmarks as much as possible (some rehashing still occurs during table growth, but this seems like a fair thing to benchmark).
   - The benchmark suite does include large (280 bytes)/small (8 byte) value types, but those charts